bonigarcia/webdrivermanager/README.md

 If no version is specified, WebDriverManager sends a request to the server hosting the binary.
 In order to avoid this request and check if any binary has been previously downloaded, the key `wdm.forceCache` can be used.

+As of WebDriverManager 2, the value of these properties can be overrided by means of *environmental variables*.
+The name of these variables result from putting the name in uppercase and replacing the symbol `.` by `_`.
+For example, the property ``wdm.targetPath`` can be overried by the environment variable ``WDM_TARGETPATH``.

 ### HTTP Proxy

 If you use an HTTP Proxy in your Internet connection, you can configure your settings by exporting the Java environment variable ``HTTPS_PROXY`` using the following notation: ``my.http.proxy:1234`` or ``username:password@my.http.proxy:1234``.